Sort Assignment 11 is due next Monday, February 22.

 appropriate thing for each component that is selected.
 The call

 the combo box.
-Here, we cast it to a String
+Here, we cast it to a String, which is

 what we'll be using.